 Comparison of merits

-Suitability, aptitude, ability and other subjective personal attributes of applicants are not the kind of merits that are referred to in section 8(1)(1) in the Equality Act.
-They can, however, be used as selection criteria by the employer, and they can be taken into consideration as potential justifications for the employer choosing a less qualified applicant.
+Suitability, aptitude, ability, and other subjective personal attributes of applicants are not the kinds of merits referred to in section 8(1)(1) of the Equality Act.
+They can, however, be used as selection criteria by the employer, and they can be taken into consideration as potential justifications for the employer when choosing a less qualified applicant.

 As long as applicants meet the eligibility criteria, a higher level of educational attainment is not necessarily considered an additional merit.
 In case-law, the suitability of the contents or the orientation of the education has more significance in relation to the position that is being advertised.